 Ask about all the costs associated with a particular home.
 For example, ask for a copy of the most recent real estate tax bill, insurance bill, or home utility bills.
 Ask if there are association fees or special assessments.
 Are improvements required?
 Be sure to budget for repairs before you buy.

 kathy ireland® HOME

 Detach from the home

-Take a step back.
-Approach the sale as a real estate transaction, not the sale of your home.
+Approach the home sale as a real estate transaction, not the sale of YOUR home.
 Sellers often place a higher value on their home than others would.
 Ask two or three top Realtors® in your community to provide a market analysis based upon closed-sale data of similar homes nearby.
 Average these professional assessments for the real value.

 Consult with a Realtor®